-Thermal Emission System for Circuit Board Troubleshooting
+Thermal Imaging System for Circuit Board Troubleshooting

 A great deal of time is spent debugging boards that have been kicked off the manufacturing line.
 Technicians use results from ICT, FCT, and other equipment to identify defects, often with little or no success.
 The composition of defects at this point in the manufacturing process is much different than at the end of the manufacturing line.
 At this stage, the majority of defects are often caused by power-to-ground shorts and bad components.
 EL has typically demonstrated a detection rate of over 75% when testing boards with such defects.
 When used as the first screen of defective boards, EL can quickly provide useful troubleshooting information, dramatically reducing time to repair.